Swift Microwave Treatment

 Are microwaves safe?

-Microwaves have been used in clinics for over 30 years, particularly in the fields of cancer and tumour treatment.
+Yes.
+Microwaves have been used in clinics for over 30 years.
 Microwaves are a form of non-ionising radiation, which means they cannot cause damage to the DNA of living things.

 How many treatments will I need?

 This varies from person to person.
-Most patients require 3 to 4 treatments, and progress will be assessed at each appointment before determining if further treatments are required.
+Most patients require 3 to 5 treatments, but some will require more, and progress will be assessed at each appointment before determining if further treatments are required.
 Generally, the longer your verruca has been present, the longer it will take to resolve.

 Swift cannot be used in conjunction with other verruca treatments